Ebiixx/auto-rag-smart-task-agent/README.md

 - Web search → Text summarization → Calculation
 - Web search → Text comparison
 - Calculation → Text formatting
+- Multiple calculations with result comparison
+- Text analysis with emotional context interpretation
+- Financial calculation with explanation of implications

 This feature allows the system to handle much more complex tasks that would be impossible with a single tool.